itsmesihle/RPS-CLI-game/README.md

 Please ensure your updates include:

 - Clear descriptions
 - Clean code formatting
 - Explanatory comments when needed
+- Please ensure your code passes all existing tests using pytest

 ---

 ## 🐛 **Issues**

 If you encounter bugs, crashes, or unexpected behavior, feel free to open an Issue on the repository.

 Please include:

-Steps to reproduce
+- Steps to reproduce

-Expected vs actual behavior
+- Expected vs actual behavior

-Screenshots or logs (if applicable)
+- Screenshots or logs (if applicable)
+- Python version

 ---